 Can VR make a waterslide more fun?
 This theme park thinks so

-Imaginatively called the VRSlide, the ride is now open at Galaxy Erding, a water park not far from Munich in southern Germany.
+Imaginatively called the VRSlide, the ride is now open at Galaxy Erding, a water park near Munich in southern Germany.
 The headsets are custom-made for the ride and are powered by a Samsung Galaxy S8 smartphone running bespoke software.

 Read More: